vnragavan/federated-km/README.md

   ```bash
    pip install -r requirements.txt
 ```
-4. **Install the official Python wrapper for OpenFHE by following the instructions at https://github.com/openfheorg/openfhe-python
+4. **Install the Python wrapper for OpenFHE**

+   Follow the instructions at https://github.com/openfheorg/openfhe-python

 5. **Ensure the dataset (synthetic_data.csv) is ready in the root directory of the project**: